-I overheard a dispute a short while ago between two siblings.
+In a Bible study, I overheard a dispute between two siblings.
 There was a lot of the usual “he said,” “she said,” “they said,” and “Mom said.”
-In the midst of the back and forth, it suddenly dawned on me that even though the problem dated back ten years, all the rancor, rumors and jealousy had started years before that—probably during their early childhood.
+In the midst of the back and forth, it suddenly dawned on us that even though the problem dated back ten years, all the rancor, rumors and jealousy had started years before that—probably during their early childhood.

 Now, as far as we could tell, nothing new had occurred during the last ten years, other than the passing of their parent and the shoveling of more dirt and lies.
 The mother’s love seemed to be the central issue of the entire argument.
-In an attempt to keep family jealousy at bay, it appeared that their mother had inadvertently caused more turmoil by adding yet more fuel to an existing fire because of her inability to allow her grown children solve their problems amongst themselves.
+In an attempt to keep family jealousy at bay, it appeared that their mother had inadvertently caused more turmoil by adding yet more fuel to an existing fire because of her inability to allow her grown children to solve their problems amongst themselves.

-Anyway, after spending several hours hearing the same stuff, a normal question to follow is, How many adults live for parental approval—looking for that smile, nod, or thumbs-up?
+Anyway, after spending several hours hearing the same stuff, a normal question followed, How many adults live for parental approval—looking for that smile, nod, or thumbs-up?

 When an otherwise smart, successful adult in their fifties or sixties is still looking for approval from his father, mother, or both, something has gone horribly wrong.
 As parents, we need to give our children unconditional love always, but with the necessary boundaries and guidance until they are old enough to start learning about life themselves.

-Hopefully, they learn well before they reach forty!
+Hopefully, they will learn well before they reach forty!

 What is important to remember is that the approval we all need to live for and look for is that of God.
 It’s not our father or mother (or other earthly parental figure) who, at the end of our lives, will say, “Well done, good and faithful servant!”
 This doesn’t mean that we ignore our earthly parents, but we keep a balance!

 In the end, it’s not about how much money we make, or the awards the world honors us with, or the degrees we garner that make any difference.
 It really is a life of discipleship, commitment, love, and sacrifice that counts.
 That’s what honors a good parent.